MeCo: Enhancing LLM-Empowered Multi-Robot Collaboration via Similar Task Memoization: Limitation and future work

 We recognise several limitations in our work.
 First, the threshold $\alpha$ for identifying similar tasks and the maximum number of cached tasks $k$ are manually tuned through experiments.
 These parameters need to be optimized separately for different tasks, which limits the system's adaptability to new tasks.
 Future efforts could explore strategies such as self-supervised or meta-learning to automatically learn optimal parameters.
 Second, MeCo currently relies mainly on textual descriptions and spatial information.
 Future work may incorporate multimodal inputs and feedback, such as visual and auditory cues, to improve contextual task understanding.
 Third, the current task selection and update mechanism is based on frequency.
 Future work could design a more comprehensive caching strategy by considering factors like task complexity or planning costs, thereby improving the representativeness and utility of cached~tasks.

 Finally, MeCo focuses on several representative collaborative multi-arm tasks, as multi-arm systems constitute a prototypical form of multi-robot collaboration.
 However, our method is not restricted to multi-arm settings and can be extended to scenarios involving other types of robots.
 Future work can further exploit task similarity to address and optimize more complex tasks.
-Moreover, task-level similarity can be explored to improve the communication efficiency and reduce the interaction costs between agents and humans in human–robot interaction.
+Moreover, task-level similarity can be explored to improve the communication efficiency and reduce the interaction costs between agents and humans in human–robot interaction, such as in frameworks like BOTH~\cite{wang2025both} and hmOS~\cite{wang2024hmos}.
 In addition, the use of similarity can be extended to various domains of multi-agent collaboration, such as mobile robot navigation and heterogeneous robot cooperation.
 For example, for mobile robots, we can first guide the robot to fixed locations using standard navigation methods and then apply our similarity metrics.